 The MALET language requires memory space in both the CPU and PPs.
-The memory requirement in the CPU is 21K (octal) as shown in figure 2-2.
+The memory requirement in the CPU is 24K (octal) as shown in figure 2-2.
 This memory contains the MALET executive and compiler.
 The memory requirement for a PP is 10K (octal) as shown in figure 2-3.
-This memory is subdivided into specific areas such as the PP driver; instruction stack; input, output, and status buffers.
+This memory is subdivided into specific areas such as the PP driver, instruction stack, and I/O and status buffers.